-Software for downloading, displaying, editing and reporting data from SC420.
+Software for downloading, displaying, editing and reporting data from SC420, SC250 and SC202.

-The SC420 sound level meter measures a lot of functions for very long periods of time and also records audio files automatically.
-The best way to approach the analysis of all these functions together with the qualitative information provided by the audio files is to use the CESVA Lab software application.
+The SC420, SC250 and SC202 sound level meters measure a lot of functions for very long periods of time and the SC420 also records audio files automatically.
+The best way to approach the analysis of all these functions together with the qualitative information provided by the audio files (SC420) is to use the CESVA Lab software application.

-CESVA Lab is cost free and gives you a simple way to download all the information from the SC420 by simply removing the microSD card and post-process it.
-It also allows you configuring the SC420 from the PC.
+CESVA Lab is cost free and gives you a simple way to download all the information from the SC420, SC250 and SC202 and post-process it.

 Moreover, it provides an intuitive and user-friendly interface which allows numerically and graphically display of all the measurement information on the screen in several synchronized panels (spectrum and time history graphs and 3D spectrograms) and listen to the audio files for each sound event.